stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 ## Data Integrity
 ---
 The original data provided in procrastination.csv was gathered from a survey with multiple open text fields.
 Additionally, due to desired anonymity only the procrastination responses were mandatory fields.
-As such, the condition of the data necessitates quote a bit of cleaning in order to perform any analysis work and provide clear and useful analysis.
+As such, the condition of the data necessitates quite a bit of cleaning in order to perform any clear and useful analysis.

 ```r